Tokyo, the capital of Japan, is one of the world’s largest and most exciting cities.

 Our walk through Omotesando and Harajuku begins just outside of Omotesando Station’s exit A2, in front of the Apple Store.

-But first, a small detour option for architecture and design lovers to consider.
+But first, a small tea/coffee break and detour option for architecture and design lovers.

 Optional Detour: Oak Omotesando